7/01/2023 Wahkiakum County (link to here)

 9/13/2023 Sharp-tailed Sandpiper (link to here)

 Liam found another Sharp-tailed Sandpiper at the Hoquiam STP yesterday so even before it was reported again this afternoon, we were poised to chase it.
 Darchelle was anyhow.
-Because viewing birds at the Hoquiam sewage ponds generally requires a scope which I can't use and because the light is generally bad, I generally expect a bad experience there so did not relish the prospect of another visit.
+Because viewing birds at the Hoquiam sewage ponds generally requires a scope which I can't use and because the light is generally bad, I tend to expect a bad experience there so did not relish the prospect of another visit.
 This time though, the weather at least was promising.
 It was drizzling in Olympia.
 Darchelle would have to stop for an appointment on our way out to the coast and with that and traffic delays, the sun would be low in the west by the time we reached our destination and according to all reports, the bird was only visible by looking west across a pond through a scope.
-A persisent stratus overcast could have made the bird much easier to see but the overcast did not persist.
+Had the stratus overcast persisted it would have made the bird much easier to see but the overcast did not persist.

 Instead when we parked at the spot l+ from which we could see the bird, the sun was casting a gleaming path across the pond into our faces.
 Despite the light, Darchelle soon found the Sharp-tailed Sandpiper, along with the Pectoral Sandpiper with which was associating, but then lost them both.
 Bill T and Charlie W drove up and after scoping for a while, walked in from the south along the east edge of the pond and helpfully called Darchelle with the location of the bird.